 - How to Coordinate the Wreath With Other Decor

-You can now offer any of these videos or all of these videos over time if they opt-in to your e-mail list.
 Think about it, you can keep them engaged as they anxiously await your next video that fills their need.

-You’ve officially taken customer service to a whole new level, y’all!
+It’s a win-win, and once you do that, you’ve officially taken customer service to a whole new level, y’all!

-When you e-mail them about new wreaths available, who do you think they’re going to buy from?
+When you email them about new wreaths available, who do you think they’re going to buy from?

 If you have an audience on Facebook, Instagram, or Twitter, you have a unique opportunity.
 You can ask them what they want!